-December 2021 saw the total number of insolvencies increase by 22% compared to November.
-A total of 2,469 companies become insolvent, an increase of 22% compared to last month (November) and a 39% increase compared to December 2020.
+December 2022 saw the total number of insolvencies decrease by 5% compared to November 2022.
+A total of 2,535 companies became insolvent, an increase of 3% compared to December 2021.

-The total number of UK company insolvencies for the year 2021 rose to 19,827.
-This represents a 1% increase compared to the same period in 2020; and, the number of insolvencies has been steadily rising since August 21.
+The total number of UK company insolvencies for 2022 rose to 27,219.
+This number represents a 37% increase compared to the same period in 2021 and a 38% increase compared to 2020.